wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 The Court may, under the conditions set out in this paragraph, grant a request for assistance under this paragraph from a State which is not a Party to this Statute.

-### Article 94 Postponement of execution of a request in respect of ongoing investigation or prosecution
+### Article 94---Postponement of execution of a request in respect of ongoing investigation or prosecution

 *   1\.
 If the immediate execution of a request would interfere with an ongoing investigation or prosecution of a case different from that to which the request relates, the requested State may postpone the execution of the request for a period of time agreed upon with the Court.
 However, the postponement shall be no longer than is necessary to complete the relevant investigation or prosecution in the requested State.
 Before making a decision to postpone, the requested State should consider whether the assistance may be immediately provided subject to certain conditions.

 *   2\.
 If a decision to postpone is taken pursuant to paragraph 1, the Prosecutor may, however, seek measures to preserve evidence, pursuant to article 93, paragraph 1 (j).

-### Article 95 Postponement of execution of a request in respect of an admissibility challenge
+### Article 95---Postponement of execution of a request in respect of an admissibility challenge

 Where there is an admissibility challenge under consideration by the Court pursuant to article 18 or 19, the requested State may postpone the execution of a request under this Part pending a determination by the Court, unless the Court has specifically ordered that the Prosecutor may pursue the collection of such evidence pursuant to article 18 or 19\.

-### Article 96 Contents of request for other forms of assistance under article 93
+### Article 96---Contents of request for other forms of assistance under article 93

 *   1\.
 A request for other forms of assistance referred to in article 93 shall be made in writing.
 In urgent cases, a request may be made by any medium capable of delivering a written record, provided that the request shall be confirmed through the channel provided for in article 87, paragraph 1 (a).